Hemingway Bars for the Best of Key West

 First To Captain Tony’s

 Captain Tony’s Saloon in Key West is a dark hole with tables, a guitarist, a bar tender and a gnarled tree pushing up through the ceiling like the one that made a leg for Odysseus’ bed.
+Really, it seemed to me to be the quintessential of Hemingway bars, a place that seems not to have changed much.
 On the walls, sticky tags from drink bottles and surf wear companies, hundreds of dollar bills and the odd business card are stapled to dark, dark wood.
 A decent guitarist quietly plays Bob Dylan in front by the door.
 It’s a dark hold of a place which, before it became Hemingway’s haunt in 1933, was reportedly the city morgue.

 Of course we stopped there.
 We took pictures.
 And I tried to see if there was any part, besides the tree, that reminded me of Papa Hemingway, besides the picture of him fishing with the original bar owner, Captain Tony.